SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     (
       ("drinking water" OR "potable water" OR "water source$") NEAR/3
-          ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean") )
+          ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "pollut*" OR "clean") )
     OR "poor hygiene" OR "good hygiene" OR "hand hygiene" OR "personal hygiene" OR "hygiene practice$" OR "hygiene intervention$"
     OR "handwashing"